the-muda-organization/font-awesome-animations/README.md

 ```

 ### B) On hover animations
-Add `faa-animation-name` class to the icon and `faa-parent` class to any ancesto elementr.
+Add `faa-animation-name` class to the icon and `faa-parent` class to any ancestor element.
 Hover over to start animation.
 ```html
 <div class="faa-parent">
     <i class="fas fa-camera faa-bounce"></i>